Lake Eppalock

-Location and features
+Lake Eppalock is a water supply reservoir formed as a result of the Eppalock Dam, an embankment dam across the Campaspe and the Coliban rivers, located in Eppalock, North Central Victoria, Australia, approximately 130 km northwest of Melbourne.
+Completed in 1964, the dam's reservoir supplies potable water for the regional population centres of Ballarat, Bendigo and Heathcote, irrigation for the Campaspe district, and is also used for recreational purposes.
+The dam and reservoir is operated by Goulburn–Murray Water.

+Dam and reservoir overview

+Dam

-The dam was built by the State Rivers and Water Supply Commission of Victoria.
-The dam wall height is 45 m and the main embankment is 1041 m long.
-At 100% capacity the dam wall was designed to hold back 304651 ML of water.
-The surface area of Lake Eppalock is 3011 ha and the catchment area is 2124 km2.
-The controlled spillway is capable of discharging 8040 m3/s.
+The dam was built between 1960 and 1964 by the State Rivers and Water Supply Commission of Victoria.
+The earth and rock-filled dam wall is 45 m high and 1041 m long.
+When full, the reservoir can hold 304651 ML that covers 3011 ha drawn from a catchment area of 2124 km2.
+The controlled chute spillway is capable of discharging 8040 m3/s.

+Reservoir

 Lake Eppalock supplies both stock and domestic water to the Campaspe irrigation district.
 It also serves as a water supply to Bendigo and Heathcote and, in more recent times, Ballarat.

 The lake is a major attraction for those engaging in watersports, with a number of tourist parks and accommodation facilities available.
 Permissible activities on the lake include high-speed boating, water skiing, sailing, canoeing, fishing and swimming.
 The lake's water levels were low for approximately eight years between 2002 and 2010 during a prolonged drought, which restricted the amount of recreational activity until rainfall in the latter half of 2010 returned the lake to 100 percent capacity.
 A speed restriction of 5 knots is placed on the lake when the level falls below 16 percent or 180 m AHD.

 Camping is permitted only in caravan parks and/or on private land surrounding the lake with a permit from the land owner.

-Built between 1961 and 1964, Lake Eppalock remains the only water storage on the Campaspe River system.
+Lake Eppalock is the only water storage on the Campaspe River system.
 The lake was full in August 2000 then ran dry over two years, to 2002.
-It remained below 15 percent for 8 years due to drought.
+It remained below 15 percent for eight years due to drought.
 The reservoir rose from 8 percent in June 2010, to full capacity by November.
 The lake overflowed its spillway for the first time since 1996, on 28 November 2010, after significant rainfall over the preceding 48 hours.
 As of August 2015, the lake was at 44% capacity, down from 74% a year earlier.

-Lake Eppalock is administered by Goulburn–Murray Water.